HL7/davinci-ecdx/input/pagecontent/direct-query.md

 ### Provenance

-To the extent that the Provider keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested as documented on US Core's [Basic Provenance] page.
-When returning provenance the [HRex Provenance Profile] should be used.
-An example illustrating this transaction is shown below.
+To the extent that the Data Source keeps a record of the provenance of the data, the FHIR Provenance Resource can be requested as documented on US Core's [Basic Provenance] page.
+When returning provenance, they should use the [HRex Provenance Profile].
+The following example illustrates this transaction.

 #### Example of Direct Query Response Including Provenance

-This example is the same as Scenario 1 above except that it also includes the corresponding Provenance records.
+This example is the same as Scenario 1 above, except that it includes the corresponding Provenance records.

 `GET [base]/Condition?patient=[FHIR id]&clinical-status=active,recurrance,remission&_revinclude=Provenance:target`